AckerlyXu/heima/articles/media-services/media-services-portal-scale-streaming-endpoints.md

-<properties
+---
-    pageTitle="Scale streaming endpoints with the Azure portal | Azure" description="This tutorial walks you through the steps of scaling streaming endpoints with the Azure portal." services="media-services"
+title: Scale streaming endpoints with the Azure portal | Azure
+description: This tutorial walks you through the steps of scaling streaming endpoints with the Azure portal.
-    documentationcenter=""
-    author="Juliako"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="1008b3a3-2fa1-4146-85bd-2cf43cd1e00e"
-    ms.service="media-services"
-    ms.workload="media"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/05/2017"
-    wacn.date=""
-    ms.author="juliako" />
+services: media-services
+documentationcenter: ''
+author: Juliako
+manager: erikre
+editor: ''

+ms.assetid: 1008b3a3-2fa1-4146-85bd-2cf43cd1e00e
+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/05/2017
+wacn.date: ''
+ms.author: juliako
+---

 # Scale streaming endpoints with the Azure portal

 ##Overview

+> [!NOTE]
-> [AZURE.NOTE] To complete this tutorial, you need an Azure account.
-For details, see [Azure Trial](/pricing/1rmb-trial/).
+> To complete this tutorial, you need an Azure account.
+For details, see [Azure Trial](https://www.azure.cn/pricing/1rmb-trial/).

 >

 This topic is useful for customers who have **Streaming Endpoint** of the **Premium** type.
-For more information about streaming endpoint types and CDN configuration, see the [Streaming Endpoint overview](/documentation/articles/media-services-portal-manage-streaming-endpoints/) topic.
+For more information about streaming endpoint types and CDN configuration, see the [Streaming Endpoint overview](./media-services-portal-manage-streaming-endpoints.md) topic.

 When you have a **Premium** type, by default you get 1 streaming unit (SU).
 If you need to scale your streaming endpoint, follow the steps in this topic.

-For information about pricing details, see [Media Services Pricing Details](/pricing/details/media-services/).
+For information about pricing details, see [Media Services Pricing Details](https://www.azure.cn/pricing/details/media-services/).

 ## Scale streaming endpoints